 Legend says; a cold wind started to blow, proving that winter had yet not passed, and Baba Dochia and her sheep froze and turned to stone.

 The rock formations ‘Babele’ from Bucegi Mountains (southern part of the Carpathians) are linked to this story as well.

 The first nine days of March are considered to be Baba Dochia’s days.
 People choose a day between the 1st and 9th of March, and the weather that day is believed to dictate how the rest of the year will turn out.

-If the weather is nice, warm and sunny that day, the rest of the year will be full of accomplishments and joy.
-If the day is rainy, cloudy or snowy, then you’ll be grumpy and grouchy most days of the year.
+If the weather is nice, warm, and sunny that day, the rest of the year will be full of accomplishments and joy.
+If the day is rainy, cloudy, or snowy, then you’ll be grumpy and grouchy on most days of the year.

 3. Listening to a Cuckoo Sing Brings Prosperity

 This is yet another one of the spring superstitions in Transylvania which have managed to endure the test of time.